heclak/community-a4e-c/README.md

 ### Installation Troubleshooting

+Your correctly installed files should look something like the following image, substituting your Windows account name where the image displays *Partario*.
+If you're using the release branch of DCS World, the folder is `DCS` instead of `DCS.openbeta`.

+![Image of A-4E-C installation](https://cdn.discordapp.com/attachments/518815335013679104/884510274697187399/unknown.png)

 - If you are recieving an authorization error at launch, **you have installed the module incorrectly**.
 Revisit the installation instructions above.
 Be sure to remove any and all improperly installed files before correctly installing the module.

 - If you have multiple DCS-related folders in your `C:\Users\username\Saved Games`, for example, `DCS`, or `DCS.openbeta`.
 If you are unsure which folder your DCS World installation is using, locate the `dcs_variant.txt` file in the game files.
 If this file is present, its contents determines the folder structure your DCS World installation is using.

-- Your correctly installed files should look something like the following image, substituting your Windows account name where the image displays *Partario*.
-If you're using the release branch of DCS World, the folder is `DCS` instead of `DCS.openbeta`.

-![Image of A-4E-C installation](https://cdn.discordapp.com/attachments/518815335013679104/884510274697187399/unknown.png)

 - If the A-4E-C icon theme and icon are missing from the DCS main menu, you have incorrectly downloaded the module.
 Download [the latest official A-4E-C release package](https://github.com/heclak/community-a4e-c/releases/).